-Oji Fibre Solutions Packaging is one of Australasia's largest fibre-based packaging manufacturers with seven manufacturing facilities throughout New Zealand and Australia.
+Oji Fibre Solutions Foodservice Packaging is one of Australasia's largest fibre-based packaging suppliers.
 Our packaging operations pride themselves on innovative products and on ability to provide smart packaging solutions.
 We are committed to using sound, sustainable principles in our business operations.

-We manufacture paper cups for a wide variety of uses including cold drinks, hot beverages, hot chips, ice cream, popcorn and many other products that benefit from well-designed and crafted packaging.
+We supply paper cups for a wide variety of uses including cold drinks, hot beverages, hot chips, ice cream, popcorn and many other products that benefit from well-designed and crafted packaging.

 WE'RE SERIOUS ABOUT THE ENVIRONMENT

 The Oji Group Environmental Policy requires Oji Fibre Solutions to help create a truly enriched and sustainable society by developing business activities that harmonise with the environment from a global perspective.
 The policy calls for Oji Fibre Solutions to make autonomous efforts to achieve further environmental improvement, and aggressively drive forwards its forest recycling, paper recycling, and global warming counter measures.